 There are other possible strategies, but they appear obviously flawed - if you were to throw bait and then a rock, for instance, you'd end up with a normal catch rate but a higher running chance after wasting two turns, which can't possibly be helpful.
 These are the main ones that at a glance appear to hold some kind of promise.

 You may think, as I did when I was initially working this out, that the fourth strategy has the most potential.
-However, as it turns out, the R/B/Y Safari Zone is broken: the balls-only strategy nearly always wins by a considerable margin.
+However, as it turns out, the R/B/Y Safari Zone is broken: the balls-only strategy nearly always wins by a considerable margin, at least in terms of your overall chance of catching the Pokémon per encounter.
 Wasting your time on bait and rocks is only worth it in a couple of very exceptional cases.

 Good question.
 If you don't care about getting an intuitive grasp on why this is true, feel free to skip to the Safari Zone calculator.